geekodour/o/content/docs/documents/hire.md

 ## Process {#process}

-Doing good work and doing the right thing in incredibly important to me.
+Doing good work and doing the right thing is incredibly important to me.
 I'll work for your organization/project with existing and new challenges advocating and building practical solutions.
 While doing so I highly value good communication and transparency throught the project duration.

 -   **Discovery:** Existing environment review ◦ Data Collection ◦ Data Preprocessing
 -   **Planning:** Systems Integration ◦ Technical Requirements